aragon/osx/packages/contracts/README.md

 ```

-Please replace 'MyContract' with the actual name of your contract, and follow the same for the other placeholders (someFunction, something).
+Please replace 'MyContract' with the actual name of your contract, and follow the same approach for the other placeholders (someFunction, something).
 This is an illustrative example, the actual test case will depend on the specific methods and functionality of your contract.

 ```ts
 // Example of usage in a test